 Dapperly attired staff – forget turtlenecks and pens worn on a necklace – will greet you at the door and find the perfect spot for you.
 Brought your book along to read while you sip a negroni?
 No problem.
 A date for dessert and cocktails?
 Right this way.
 Got a crew together for late-night cocktails?
 Follow me.

 The Library opened in 2009 and has built a reputation for its cocktails and decadent desserts.
-Award-winning mixologist and man about town, Peter Lowry has been with The Library from the beginning and has become a well-known face for Wellingtonians.
+Award-winning mixologist, Peter Lowry has been with The Library from the beginning and has become a well-known face for Wellingtonians.

 Why a library-themed bar?
 Peter says that it provides constant inspiration, as well as giving an excuse to have books everywhere.
 “It suits Wellington as Wellingtonians are just a little bit geeky and the idea of fun, frivolous cocktails that are inspired by your favourite book about zombies, really appeals to them.”